w3f/Grants-Program/applications/ipfs_utilities_2.md

 ## Development Roadmap :nut_and_bolt:

 The project is split into two Milestones.
-The first Milestone will include the implementation of the RPC API.
+The first Milestone (Milestone 3) will include the implementation of the RPC API.
 Afterwards we are going to focus on accepting InputStreams as input parameters for the RPC API.
 Please check the details below.

 ### Overview